 You may be at a higher risk of developing amphetamine use disorder if you:

 - have easy access to amphetamines

-- have mental disorders such as depression, bipolar disorder, anxiety disorders, or schizophrenia
+- have depression, bipolar disorder, anxiety disorders, or schizophrenia

 - have a stressful lifestyle